Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 Business meetings and family visits

 My memories of Serbia at the time of ex and post Yugoslavia go basically back to Tito, sport clubs of Partizan, Crvena Zvezda and stubborn political leader Slobodan Milosevic.
-I have never had much interest of visiting Serbia as a tourist destination because I was going there for business trips or family visits in the past.
+I have never had a strong desire to visit Serbia as a tourist destination; therefore, my earlier visits for business or family reasons did not include exploring its attractions or landmarks.

-My only tourist visits before 2021 were to the capital city of Belgrade, where I intentionally visited the most popular places in 2004 and later in 2008 again.
+My only tourist experiences before 2021 were in Belgrade, the capital city, where I toured its famous landmarks and top places to visit in 2004 and 2008.
 I was staying at my distant relatives’ apartment in downtown area and moving around the city on public transport.

 Well-developed public transport network was inexpensive and efficient but the fleet of buses was outdated and uncomfortable.
 The tram system with old swiss wagons was even less efficient at the time.